On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Introduction

 \section{Introduction}

 Let me begin with an example which explains the problem I consider in this paper.
-Consider the elliptic curve $E:y^2+y=x^3-x/\Q$.
+Consider the elliptic curve $E:y^2+y=x^3-x$ over $\Q$.
 This is an elliptic curve with conductor $37$.
-Let $p$ be a prime of good reduction, here and at all relevant places I will always assume $p$ is a prime of good reduction and call such a prime a good prime (for $E$).
-Let $N_p(E)$ be the number of points on this elliptic curve modulo $p$.
-It is a well-known theorem of Hasse and Weil \citep{silverman-arithmetic} that \be p+1-2\sqrt{p}\leq \np{p} \leq p+1+2\sqrt{p}. \ee
+Let $p$ be a prime of good reduction, and let $N_p(E)$ be the number of points on this elliptic curve modulo $p$.
+It is a well-known theorem of Hasse \citep[Chapter V, Theorem 1.1]{silverman-arithmetic} that for all the primes of good reduction $p$ one has \be p+1-2\sqrt{p}\leq \np{p} \leq p+1+2\sqrt{p}. \ee